nanoporetech/tombo/docs/examples.rst

 Canonical Sample Comparison Method
 ==================================

-In order to perform canonical-sample-comparison modified base detection, use the ``test_significance`` command with a second set of reads from the same biological sample containing only canonical bases (e.g. PCR) using the ``--control-fast5-basedirs`` option.
+In order to execute the canonical sample comparison method, use the ``test_significance`` command providing a second set of reads from the same biological sample containing only canonical bases (e.g. PCR) using the ``--control-fast5-basedirs`` option.

 This will perform a hypothesis test against the signal level observed from the control sample at each genomic position.
 In some cases this method provides the highest accuracy, but does not always identify the exact modified base position.